mnot/I-D/http-patch-status/draft.md

     Accept-Patch: application/patch+json
     If-None-Match: "abcdef", "ghijkl"
     User-Agent: Example/1.0

-TODO: check to see if that's kosher for A-P

 If the server can generate a patch for either of the entity tags provided in If-None-Match in one of the accepted patch formats, it can generate a 2xx